 If you own a business, ask yourself this question: What will happen to my business when I can no longer work?
 Fortunately, a business succession plan due to an owner’s incapacity will assure a smooth transition.
 The best way is to develop plans before incapacity strikes.

 Legal documents usually are prepared when forming a business.
-The number and type of documents varies depending on the type of entity that is being established.
+The number and type of documents vary depending on the type of entity that is being established.
 For example, a corporation usually requires more formation documents than a sole proprietorship.

-While going through the steps to set up a business, take time to address the possible incapacity of one or more owners.
+While going through the steps to set up a business, take time to address the incapacity of one or more owners.

 While still healthy, the business owner could train family members or key employees to take over the company if necessary.
 This option, however, still needs a legal mechanism to work.
 A durable power of attorney could name an agent to take over business operations if the business owner is no longer able to do so.

 Business succession and incapacity planning are often handled through an individual’s estate plan.
 Consult with an experienced attorney to learn which strategies are viable options for your situation.